amorkor/backend-coding-test/Readme.md

-# Xendit Coding Exercise
+# Coding Exercise

-The goal of these exercises are to show proficiency in software engineering that is related to the daily work at Xendit.
+The goal of these exercises are to show proficiency in software engineering.
 All instructions and guidelines are listed below.

 ## Setup